Jacalz/rymdport/README.md

 ## Contributing

 Contributions are strongly appreciated.
-Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape or form that you feel comfortable doing.
+Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape, or form that you feel comfortable doing.

 ## Name